Duty of Care: An Employer’s Guide to Legal and Moral Responsibilities

 What are some examples of duty of care obligations?

-Some duty of care examples include keeping business travelers safe while abroad, taking precautions to ensure that your facilities are prepared for emergencies, and switching to remote work when a commute or in-person work would put employees at risk.
+Some duty of care examples include keeping business travelers safe while abroad, ensuring your facilities are prepared for emergencies, and switching to remote work when commuting or in-person work would put employees at risk.

-What can employers do to show that they are fulfilling their duty of care obligations?
+How can employers show they are fulfilling their duty of care obligations?

-Legal impact: Learn how duty of care laws impact every area your employees will be working in, or you could find yourself liable.
+Legal impact: Learn how duty of care laws impact every area your employees will work in, or you could find yourself liable.

 Planning: Consider all possible situations that could arise for your company and create your response plan in advance.

 Policies: Employers should create a duty of care policy and circulate it among the company.
-This will help managers know what is expected of them and show employees what steps the organization is taking to ensure their safety.
+This policy will help managers understand the expectations and show employees what steps the organization is taking to ensure their safety.

 What are the employers’ responsibilities related to corporate travel and remote work?

 Employers have a duty of care to ensure their employees are safe no matter where they work.
-This may mean ensuring your employees use safe methods of travel, as well as monitoring all business travel locations for time-sensitive and perpetual threats.
+This may mean ensuring your employees use safe methods of travel and monitoring all business travel locations for time-sensitive and perpetual threats.
 For remote workers, this may mean monitoring threats near employee homes or providing cybersecurity training for those working in public spaces.
-You should also ensure consistent, open communication with your employees, especially when they are away from the facility.
+You should also ensure consistent, open communication with your employees, especially when away from the facility.

 Ensure You Have the Right Tools to Protect Your Employees

 Duty of care in the workplace is more important than ever, and now is the time to ensure your organization isn’t left behind.
 Fulfilling modern duty of care obligations means using modern solutions.
-Make sure that you have a robust, reliable, two-way emergency notification system in place.
-By having the right processes and tools in place, you’ll soon find it’s possible to efficiently and effectively communicate with employees about all kinds of emergencies and other potential threats, protecting both them and your business.
+Ensure you have a robust, reliable, two-way emergency notification system.
+With the right processes and tools, you’ll soon find it’s possible to efficiently and effectively communicate with employees about all kinds of emergencies and other potential threats, protecting both them and your business.